Skip to Main Content

 West London's Outer Ring and the Restaurants That Define It

 African Queen on Wellington Road South occupies a position in that outer-borough ecosystem.
-The address, 315-317 Wellington Road South, is not a destination that arrives with a press launch or a celebrity chef credit.
+The address, 315-317 Wellington Road South, is a neighbourhood stop rather than a destination defined by a celebrity chef credit.
 What it represents is a category of neighbourhood restaurant that outer London has always produced: businesses rooted in community, shaped by gradual reinvention, and understood better by the people who live nearby than by any central-London editorial circuit.

 The Evolution of an Outer-Borough Address